 Cold pitching refers to the art of mailing prospective clients and companies that are not actively seeking writers and pitching your services.
 Cold pitching is one of the boldest methods you can employ to land a client.

-When cold pitching, the first thing you need to do is research.
-Find out all you can about the client and their products and services to bring real value to the table.
+Start with research.
+Find everything you can about the client and their products and services to bring real value to the table.

 2. Check Freelance Writing Job Boards